osqzss/gps-sdr-sim/README.md

   -b <iq_bits>     I/Q data format [1/8/16] (default: 16)
-  -i               Disable ionospheric delay for spacecraft scenario -v               Show details about simulated channels
+  -i               Disable ionospheric delay for spacecraft scenario -v               Show details about simulated channels -n <port>        Use TCP connection to Gnuradio TCP-Source for realtime simulation.
+  -w               Connect with map server(/mapserver/mapper.py) by udp on port 5678.
 ```

 The user motion can be specified in either dynamic or static mode: